Valorant Weapon Tier List: Best Guns (February 2026)

 • Magazine Size: 100/200

 The infamous Odin is all about exploiting the plastic walls of Valorant maps.
 In maps like Ascent or Lotus, Odin can create havoc on the defensive half.
 However, it is a pretty expensive purchase.
-So, in case your spam operation fails, you will have to take an economic hit.
+It’s also worth noting that the Odin is looked down upon in ranked lobbies, and buying it can often attract petty opponents who turn the match into spam fests.
+And in case your spam operation fails, you’ll be taking a major economic hit.

 • Creds: Free